jimthompson5802/devcontainer_testbed/py-c-testbed/cython_sandbox/README.md

 ## Testing Cython Code

 `notebook_testbed.ipynb`: This is a Jupyter notebook file that seems to be used for testing Cython code.
-It contains cells for importing Cython, testing inline compilation, and executing the compiled functions.
+It contains cells for importing Cython, testing inline compilation, and executing the compiled functions for matrix multiplication.
+It compares runtime for both a naive numpy matrix multiplication and the equivalent Cython implementation.

+`sample_cython.py`: This Python script uses Cython modules `fib` and `add_vectors` to compute the 2000th Fibonacci number and add two numpy arrays `a` and `b`, respectively.
+The result of the vector addition is then printed to the console.

 ## Building Cython extension module